christinequan/yelp-bot/README.md

 # Yelp Deals Bot (CLI)

 ## The Inspiration
-Yelp is one of my most used app.
+Yelp is one of my favorite apps.
 Whenever I need advice on where to eat or what to order, I consult yelp.
 As a college student,  I am also interested in not paying a lot for food, which can be difficult in Palo Alto.